 - The light meter shows you your stop as decimal readings (such as 3.2, good for cameras with EVF iris readouts) or full stops and fractions (like 4.0 ⅓, good for cine lenses with marked iris rings).
 You can meter using shutter speeds, or shutter angles from 5.6º to 360º (especially useful when using Digital Bolex and Blackmagic cameras).
 You can add neutral density filter corrections and arbitrary exposure compensations.
 Adjust shutter in ½, ⅓, or ¼-stop increments and iris in ½, ⅓, ¼, and ⅙-stop increments (plus tenth-stop resolution in fractional displays).

-It shows you how even the lighting is on a greenscreen or white cove, and lets you
+shows you how even the lighting is on a greenscreen or white cove,

 - The false-color picture lets you define allowable contrast ranges, and see instantly which shadows are underexposed and what highlights risk clipping:

 - You can lock exposure and white balance see how the camera responds to changing light, or use Difference Measurement to see how light and color vary from your locked setting.

 - Log Recording lets you capture brightness and color values over time for later analysis

 Cine Meter II runs entirely on your iDevice: it doesn’t use WiFi or mobile data.
 No ads, no in-app purchases, no tracking.
 If you have power in the battery and light in front of the lens, it will work.